erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 With the actors (the motors) of the crane connected to the end effector (the hook) via a flexible connection, it is difficult to produce controlled motion in the event of disturbances.
 If robots are to be used over the large work area of the construction site effectively, they must be provided with a stable work platform.

+TODO: elaborate on instability and how a robot introduces disturbance
+TODO: figure of robot on crane with forces

 ### Momentum Control Devices

 Such a platform must be capable of compensating the torques and forces acting on the base of the robot as it performs its task.
 If we wish to use the proven technology of construction cranes, we need to find a way of creating counteracting forces and torques in the middle of space.
 Fortunately, spacecraft face a similar issues, having to maneuver without having land or air to push off from.
-Whilst it would certainly be spectacular to attach rocket engines to a crane and robot, spacecraft also have the means of producing torque without expending fuel (a valuable skill in a place where a resupply used to cost 75k $/kg [@JonesMuchLowerLaunch2017]).
+Whilst spacecraft are usually known for their use of rocket and other propulsive devices, they also usually have means of producing torque without expending fuel.
-This feat is achieved through momentum control devices and this work will discuss the feasibility of using a specific type of these, called control moment gyroscopes, to attain our goal of construction robots for the largest of scales.
+This feat is achieved through momentum control devices and this work will discuss the feasibility of using a specific type of these, called control moment gyroscopes, to enable construction robots for large work envelopes.

+TODO: note which chapter will discuss what

 ### Alternative Approaches